DicksenT/neurabox-v0.1/README.md

 - encrypt audit
 - cloud-based

-## Privacy & telemetry
+## Privacy

-The binary sends no code or prompts to any server besides the AI provider you configure.
-Audit logs are stored locally in `audit.log`. telemetry just for statistic purpose will not be sold or set to public
+The binary sends no code, prompts or data to any server besides the AI provider you configure.

 ## Feedback & early access